QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     results = gmres!(c, A, y, Pl = P,log=true, maxiter = 1000)
     println("$(results[end]) Norm error $(norm(A*c - y, Inf))")

-While other preconditioners (e.g. ``DiagonalPreconditioner``) may only save an iteration or two.
+With other preconditioners (e.g., ``DiagonalPreconditioner``), we may save only one or two iterations.
 Keep in mind, however, to consider the cost of the preconditioning process in your problem.